Smart Control Engineering (SCE), Digital Twins, and Industrial AI (IAI) – A New Research Frontier

 We will discuss the strengths and limitations of the different approaches and assist with system level design choices.
 We will also discuss how to leverage real world driving data to address the challenges of the motion planning and control of autonomous driving systems through different learning methods.

-Organizers: Yan Chang (Lyft), Andreas Malikopoulos (University of Delaware)
+Organizers: Yan Chang (Woven Planet), Andreas Malikopoulos (University of Delaware)

 Practical Methods for Real-World Control Systems